Mexican Vegetables

 Top tips

-• Thinly slice the veggies so they will cook quickly.
-The thicker the veggies, especially the zucchini and yellow squash, the longer they will take to cook.
+• Thinly slice the veggies so they cook quickly.
+Thicker slices, especially zucchini and yellow squash, will take longer to soften.

 Recipe variations